Violin Repair School

 Why join StringWizards?

 First and foremost because it's fun.
 Ask around, or come by for yourself. .

 What is the Commitment?

 Can I get service hours credit for StringWizards?

-Yes, with your StringWizards attendance commitments met, and the personal approval from both Mr. Miles and from Mission and Formation.
+In most cases, yes, with personal approval from both Mr. Miles and from Mission and Formation.
 SW is a recognized service organization.

 Is violin repair a recognized trade?

-Most emphatically yes.
-Minnesota State offers a two semester repair program for about $8000 with $1200 in additonal fees and equipment purchases.
+Minnesota State offers a two semester repair program for about $8000 with $1200 in additional fees and equipment purchases.
 StringWizards is currently tuition free. http://www.redwingmusicrepair.org/violin/craft.html

 What is Non Profit Management?

 The StringWizards' structure closely resembles a night school MBA program for working adults.
-Any business entity has an imperative to operate with quality and within a budget.
-StringWizards uses the engaged leaning pedagogy as practiced at the Quinlan School of Business, Loyola University Chicago.
+StringWizards uses the engaged learning pedagogy as practiced at the Quinlan School of Business, Loyola University Chicago.